Guide To Boating & Water Sports in Deep Creek Lake, Maryland

 Instead, use the fingers of the lake for water sports and the coves for swimming.
 Many of the coves have no wake zones, which means that you cannot produce a wake behind your boat in that area.
 Boats driving in no wake zones must drive very slow in order to not produce a wake.
 No wake zones are clearly marked with buoys and are great spots for swimming.
 Be sure to check your depth finders on the boat as the coves can be shallow.

 For those who want to learn to water ski and wakeboard, Greg Rouse, of Greg Rouse Water Sports, offers lessons.
+If you are interested in learning how to wake surf, contact DCL Wakesurf for lessons.

 Tips For Boating in Deep Creek Lake